 If you’re depositing XML with Crossref, include your funding data in your XML.

-Retrieving metadata: you can view the content that has cited a particular funding source by entering the organization’s name into the Funder Registry search.
+Retrieving metadata: you can view the content that has cited a particular funding source by entering the organization’s name into the Open Funder Registry search.
 If you prefer a machine-readable query, use our REST API.
 If you have questions about how your organization appears in the registry then please get in touch.
-Learn more about the funder registry and our other services on our funder community page.
+Learn more about the OFR and our other services on our funder community page.